GSA/piv-guides/_devconfig/ssh-all-2.md

 {% include alert-warning.html heading = "The card reader may flash. **Do not** remove the PIV/CAC until the login process has been completed." %}&nbsp;

-## Use PIV/CAC for SSH from a Mac Sierra OS X Computer
+## Use PIV/CAC for SSH from a Mac Computer

 ### Hardware and software requirements

   * A PIV/CAC
   * A smartcard reader
-  * A Mac OS X computer configured for PIV/CAC login.
+  * A macOS 10.12 Sierra-based computer configured for PIV/CAC login.
 For additional information, go to [**configure opensc**](https://www.github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release){:target="_blank"}.

 ### Procedures